ziahmad/APCSA_Q4-project/README.md

 I ran out of time.
 The Final winstate was slapped on at the end becuase that was part of the project requirements.

 Controls are WASD to move up/left/down/right respectively.
 The arrow keys work too.
-SHIFT to sprint ENTER to place bombs and SPACE to talk to NPCs (they aren't terribly useful like they wer supposed to be).
+SHIFT to sprint ENTER to place bombs and SPACE to talk to NPCs (they aren't terribly useful like they were supposed to be).

 get 100 coins to win, theres more than enough around.